jaymwangi/MoviePulse/README.md

 ## 🙌 Contributions

 Open to feature suggestions, collaborations, and community feedback!
-Feel free to fork, open issues, or submit PRs.
+Feel free to fork, open issues, or submit pull requests.

 ---